Monday, October 22, 2007

 In your marriage, that is... do you have them?

-I was checking my Bloglines account and came across a Weekend Kindness article asking readers "When Did You Go On Your Last Date?", and asking us to share what we did on that date.
-Well, our last date happened to be for our 7th anniversary.
-As I began sharing what we do on our anniversary dates, I realized that it might be something good to share with all of you.
+Our last date happened to be for our 7th anniversary.
+As we enjoyed our time, I realized that it might be something good to share with all of you.

 Each year for our anniversary, we do a kind-of marriage "State of the Union" assessment.
 It's essentially a "checkup" for our marriage.
 We talk through various areas of our marriage: